Story excerpts for review:

 Your purchase is

 This website describes Book One of Summer Bridge Tales, a five-story series describing the lives, loves and adventures of Marceline Pârfait, Sarah Davidson and their hard-working conservative families.
 The two young women are master's degree graduates, who after five years of school decide, rather than heading back east and jumping feet-first into their chosen careers, would like to see and experience some of the beautiful State of California, in which they studied and cloistered themselves during the past five years.
-Part of this vacation trip is to purge Marceline's bad memories of her cold and uncaring neighborhood boyfriend, Jacob.
+Part of this vacation trip is an attempt to purge Marceline's bad memories of her cold and uncaring neighborhood boyfriend, Jacob.

 Books Two through Five will describe the lives of the extended Pârfait and Davidson family consisting of her brother Romeo, her father Henri, her mother Angeline and Marceline's lover Darôk Camul.
 The story is laid out for the reader in an enjoyable flowing style, with romantic, life adventures and character cross-linkages weaving an extended family saga.